Using GPUs on LKE

 NVIDIA GPU operator

 The NVIDIA GPU operator automatically configures all of the software required to use GPUs on your cluster and worker nodes.
-While this generally includes NVIDIA drivers and toolkit components, they both are disabled in our instructions as driver installation is automatic on LKE GPU worker nodes.
 To learn more about this operator and for the most recent instructions, see NVIDIA's Installing the NVIDIA GPU Operator guide.

 Before continuing, both kubectl and Helm should be installed on your local machine.
 The kubectl context should be set to an LKE cluster using GPU worker nodes.